lzim/teampsd/resources/training_guides/r/markdown.md

 #### This is a Level 4 Header.

 ### 6. Numbered Lists
-To create numbered lists, use numbers followed by a period with a carriage return per numbered item.
+To create numbered lists, use numbers and a period followed by a space before the text, with a carriage return per numbered item.
 To create multiple levels, in the list add 3 spaces before the number for each new level.

 #### Code View:
 ```